adityam/aruna-poems/content/post/pandemic.md

 Run to achieve name, fame and heights,
 Trample nature to take long flights.

-In the rat race they loose touch, forget the glory of soul and sit on couch.
+In the rat race to achieve too much, they forget the glory of soul and lose touch,
 Strong viruses sprang to teach a lesson, love and happiness is your mission.